 MCS co hosts #CleanBeachesScotland Parliamentary Event in Holyrood

-The opening speech was by sponsoring MSP Joan McAlpine followed by artist Julia Barton who gave an inspiring introduction to her thought provoking artwork, which documents in great detail the impacts of plastics from microfibres up to cotton buds and melted ‘plastiglomerates’.
+The opening speech was by sponsoring MSP Joan McAlpine followed by an inspiring introduction to her work by artist Julia Barton - her’s is thought provoking artwork which documents in great detail the impacts of plastics from microfibres up to cotton buds and melted ‘plastiglomerates’ Artist Julia Barton.

 “Ocean plastic is everywhere!
 From remote Pacific Islands to Antarctica to the deepest place on the planet, the bottom of the Marianas Trench.
 UN oceans chief Lisa Svensson summed it up in Nairobi last week: “This is a planetary crisis.
 In a few short decades since we discovered the convenience of plastics, we are ruining the ecosystem of the ocean.”
 This is bad.

 However, ocean plastic has also been everywhere in the media in 2017, from the Sky Ocean Rescue campaign to BBC Blue Planet 2 and press campaigns.
 This is good and provides hope for the future!